French and Riviera News Wednesday 16 July 2025

 A "Grimaldi Historical Sites of Monaco" plaque has been unveiled in La Colle-sur-Loup.
 His Serene Highness Prince Albert II of Monaco and Jean-Bernard Mion, Mayor of La Colle-sur-Loup, unveiled the plaque yesterday in the presence of Laurent Hottiaux, Prefect of the Alpes-Maritimes, Dominique Estrosi-Sassone, Senator and President of the France-Monaco Inter-parliamentary Friendship Group in the Senate, Bryan Masson, and local elected officials.
 More than a hundred municipalities in France and Italy share a history with the Grimaldi family.
 The "Grimaldi Historical Sites of Monaco" association aims to raise awareness of the long-standing ties that unite France, Italy, and the Principality of Monaco.
 Its purpose is to bring together, enhance, and promote these sites both culturally and in terms of tourism.

 Several departments of the Monegasque Government Administration have moved into the new Espace Honoré II, located at 5 Promenade Honoré II, just before the new Collège Charles III.
 They include the Department of Urban Planning and Mobility, the Public Parking Service, Monaco Parking, the Department of National Education, Youth and Sport,s Vehicle Registration Services, the Housing Department, and the Legal Affairs Department.
 Pedestrian access is via Promenade Honoré II, from the Prince Pierre, Place d'Armes and Charles III bus stops.
-Access from the Fontvieille shopping centre can be made via the Canton roundabout and the Fontvieille shopping centre elevators.
+Access from the Fontvieille shopping center can be made via the Canton roundabout and the Fontvieille shopping center elevators.

 BUSINESS

 US consumer prices rose 2.7% in the year to June, up from 2.4% the previous month.
 New data from the US Labor Department showed that higher energy and housing costs were the major drivers of the increase.
-The data also suggested that consumers are starting to feel the impact of tariffs, as some businesses start to pass on increased costs.
+The data also suggests that consumers are starting to feel the impact of tariffs, as some businesses start to pass on increased costs.

 The chief executive of Thames Water has said that the company is “extremely stressed” and will take “between five and ten years” or more to turn around.
 Chris Weston said that the company had made "good progress" on its performance, despite what he called “the ongoing challenging financial situation”.
 Thames Water reported a loss of £1.65bn for the year to March, while its debt increased to £16.8bn.
 US private equity business KKR pulled out of a £4bn rescue deal for the company last month.